 Executive Vice President/Chief Sales & Marketing Officer

-Now entering his fifth full season with the Predators/Bridgestone Arena, Executive Vice President/Chief Sales and Marketing Officer Chris Parker oversees the ticket sales, corporate partnerships, premium seats, marketing, communications, broadcasting and community relations respectively.
-He directs the organization’s efforts to secure partnerships with some of Nashville and the nation’s most respected and recognizable companies including the likes of Nissan, 5/3 Bank, Vanderbilt University Medical Center, at&t, Ford Motor Company, Mars Pet Care and numerous others.
-In 2009-10, Parker directed the organization’s efforts to secure Bridgestone Americas Tire Operations Inc., as the current arena naming rights partner.
-In addition, Parker led the successful negotiations for long-term integrated media rights agreements with Fox Sports Tennessee/SportSouth and with Nashville-based Cromwell Group for flagship radio broadcast rights on 102.5FM The Game.
+Now entering his sixth full season with the Predators/Bridgestone Arena, Chris Parker (twitter: @CSParks14) oversees ticket sales, corporate partnerships, premium seats, marketing, communications, broadcasting and community relations.
+He directs the organization’s efforts to secure partnerships with some of Nashville and the nation’s most respected and recognizable companies including the likes of Bridgestone Americas, Nissan North America, Fifth Third Bank, Vanderbilt University Medical Center, AT&T, Ford Motor Company, Mars Pet Care, Daily’s/Twice Daily convenience stores and numerous others.

 A graduate of the University of Michigan with a degree in sports management and communications, Parker began his sports career with the International Hockey League head office in suburban Detroit.
-Parker sites his summit of Half Dome in Yosemite National Park as one of his most memorable experiences largely due to a run in with a Brown bear on the way down!
+Parker cites his summit of Half Dome in Yosemite National Park as one of his most memorable experiences largely due to a run in with a brown bear on the way down!

-Parker resides in Nashville and is active in the community serving on several philanthropic boards and committees including the Alumni Advisory Board of the School of Kinesiology at the University of Michigan, as Vice Chairman of the Bernard P. “Pat” Maloy Endowed Scholarship at Michigan and the Board of Directors for Junior Achievement of Middle Tennessee.
+Parker resides in Nashville and is active in the community, serving on several philanthropic boards and committees including as Vice Chairman of the Bernard P. “Pat” Maloy Endowed Scholarship at Michigan and the Board of Directors for Junior Achievement of Middle Tennessee.
 He volunteers with the Jr. Preds amateur hockey organization, is a member of the Kiwanis Club of Nashville and was selected by the Nashville Business Journal as a member of the “40 under 40” class of 2012.
 Parker also serves as an advisory board member to InStadium, a Chicago-based digital/interactive advertising firm for the sports and entertainment industry.